Substitute Employee Information

 Custodian: Responsible for cleaning, polishing, vacuuming, sweeping, mopping building facility and equipment.

-Food Service: Server and/or Dishwasher - responsible for serving & displaying food in serving line, collecting tickets, cleaning tables, calculating lunch count, operating dishwasher.
+Food Service: Food Service Worker - customer service, serving & displaying food in serving line, stocking, cleaning tables, calculating lunch count, cleaning, operating dishwasher.

 General Paraprofessional: As directed by teacher, assist in instruction and supervision of student(s).